Nebularswamp/jerome/README.md

-# Game Project - Independant Video Game Design
+# Game Project - Independent Video Game Design

 a game where you need to steal your family money and run away